Eren3567/Swift_Task/README.md

 # Map App (Map3)

 General Explanation...
 In Core Data, I defined the data that the user should use.
 I asked the user to enter Location and Description in a list.
 Afterwards, I asked for places to be marked on the map and I recorded them.
-While doing this, I used Core data, TableView, Map Kit features.
+While doing this, I used Core data, TableView, MapKit features.